 - Provide a label for the marker.

 A label is a short, identifying string for the marker, paired with the marker's color.
 Often, this is used to indicate a category of markers.
 For example, if you are using markup to plan out a construction site, you might use markers to indicate the type of equipment.
-If you have support trailers and cranes, use labels Trailer and Crane for each that you place on your map, ideally with distinct colors, to see their placements without having to view the details of each marker.
+If you have support trailers and cranes, use Trailer and Crane labels for each one that you place on your map, ideally with distinct colors, to see their placements without having to view the details of each marker.
 Labels are not intended to be used for text unique to each marker: use notes for that.
 Instead, each label you add becomes a choice in the available labels with the next marker you add.
 If you choose an existing label, you will get both the label and its associated color applied to your selected markup.

 The marker's symbol on the map displays the first letter from the label.